Backup and Disaster Recovery Strategy

 Operational Runbooks

-Runbook 1: Restore from Neon PITR (Minor Issues)
+Runbook 1: Restore from RDS PITR (Minor Issues)

-When to Use: Accidental DELETE/UPDATE, recent data corruption
+When to Use: Accidental DELETE/UPDATE, recent data corruption, anything inside the 7-day retention window.

 Steps: